 At any rate, Percy lodged the first patents for heating food with microwaves.
 These were granted in 1950 and 1951 and other Raytheon employees continued to develop the technology.
 Where Percy had demonstrated how microwaves could cook lobster and popcorn, the engineer who developed the first practical, commercially viable microwave oven was Marvin Bock.

 His invention needed a name, so a staff competition was held.
 The winning entry combined the good military terms Radar and Range, to produce Radarange.
 The first consumer version was presented by Brock at the World’s Fair in Montreal in 1967.
 Marvin then went back to designing Sparrow and Hawk missiles.
 As you do.

-These were encyclopaedic in its approach: how the microwave oven worked; where to put the oven; what kind of cookware to use in the oven; how to defrost, roast, bake, reheat.
+These were encyclopaedic in their approach: how the microwave oven worked; where to put the oven; what kind of cookware to use in the oven; how to defrost, roast, bake, reheat.
 How to boil an egg.
-Despite this, surveys over the years have shown that microwave ovens are mostly used for defrosting and re-heating food.
+Despite this, surveys over the years have shown that microwave ovens are mostly used for defrosting and reheating food.

 Microwaves are, indeed, energy-efficient.
 A study by researchers at Brown University in the US found that the average microwave uses a third of the energy used by a conventional electric oven.
 However, many people still have lingering doubts about their safety.
 The CSIRO, for its part, says there’s no evidence for most of these concerns.